psurge1/console_graphing_calculator/README.md

 self.y_intercept
 ```

-returns the y intercept of the given linear equation as a float
+returns the y intercept of the given linear equation (float)

 ### X Intercept